The New York City Inline Skating Guide

 Dead Road

-The northern half of the Dead Road is where the skating action can be found, an area which you may also hear called the "Skate Circle".
-This is the place for dance skaters to meet, as literally hundreds of inline and quad skaters can be found roller dancing here on summer weekends, along with just as many spectators.
-The Skate Circle forms every Saturday, Sunday and holiday from 2:00 to 7:00 p.m. from mid-April through late October, and is free to all.
-The sound system is provided by the the Central Park Dance Skaters Association, which also organizes or helps organize several special skating events in the area during the year, including the Parks Dept.'s Halloween-time SkateFright.
+The northern third of the Dead Road is where the skating action can be found, an area which you may also hear called the "Skate Circle".
+This is the place for dance skaters to meet, with scores of quad and inline skaters roller dancing here on summer weekends, along with even more spectators.
+The Skate Circle forms most Saturdays, Sundays and holidays from 2:00 to 7:00 p.m. from mid-April through late October, and is free to all.
+There is no dance skating when there is a major park event that requires use of the Dead Road, or if the weather is inclement.
+The sound system is provided by the the Central Park Dance Skaters Association, who also organize or help organize several special skating events in the area during the year.